waclawjacek/waclawjacek/README.md

 ## Hey there! 👋

-My name is Wacław Jacek and I am a senior+ software engineer with 18 years of professional experience.
+My name is Wacław Jacek and I am a Senior+ Software Engineer with 18 years of professional experience.

 ### 🤖 Tech stack